Quickly Get More Condor Information

 It has been more than a century since the California condor flew over the redwoods.
 The Pacific Northwest and coastal redwoods used to be their home.
 In 1805, Lewis and Clark even saw condors at the mouth of the Columbia River.
 For many cultural, historical and ecological reasons, the return of California condors to far Northern California is very beneficial.

 In 2003, the Yurok Tribe identified restoring California condors to Yurok Ancestral Territory as a top priority.
 In 2008, the Yurok Tribe wildlife program obtained a grant from the US Fish and Wildlife Service and began scientifically assessing the historical habitat for current suitability.
 It has been shown that this landscape still is a viable habitat for the condors.
 The Yurok Tribe is a full partner in this reintroduction effort.

 By 2016, the proposed Redwood reintroduction effort was in the planning and early funding stage.
-This process will only move foward with public input which begins in early 2017.
-There will be public meetings, and on-line and written ways for the public to provide written input and feedback.
+This process moved forward with public input which began in early 2017.
+There were over a dozen public meetings in California and Oregon, and on-line and written ways for the public to provide input and feedback.

 It took a year for the planning, public comments, meetings and evaluations to be completed.
 The condor reintroduction plan was approved and that signing occurred in 2019.

 Videos and Articles

 Watch short video clips by Redwood National Park rangers and Yurok tribal members about different connections to condors.